Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 A central question examined here is whether East Cushitic-speaking groups:

-- **Originated exclusively inside the Horn after 3500–3000 BCE**
+- Originated exclusively inside the Horn after 3500–3000 BCE

   **OR**

-- Whether they reflect **multiple population waves**, including expansions from the Nile Valley into the Horn of Africa **during the Bronze Age**.
+- Whether they reflect **multiple population waves** into the Horn

 The working model suggests that: